OKLAB2016/parse-and-unite/README.md

 Choose your output file name, this will be the name of your united file

 Choose your error rate, as percentage.
-Peptides whose concentration are lower than this threshhold will be excluded
+Peptides whose concentration are lower than this threshhold will be excluded.

 Choose your running mode:
 ## 1- Default: